GV and GW invariants via the enhanced movable cone: Applications

 We make no attempt at a comprehensive summary of the Crepant Transformation Conjecture (CTC), and instead refer the reader to \cite{CoatesRuan, CoatesIritaniJiang, BryanGraber,YPLeeLectures}.
 For a pair of smooth varieties related via a sequence of flops, the conjecture asserts that their quantum potentials should coincide, under a suitable identification of (co)homologies and analytic continuation in the Novikov parameters.
 There has been extensive work on this conjecture within both algebraic and symplectic geometry \cite{LiRuan, McLean, LLWMotives, LLW1, LLW2, LLQW3}.

 Here we prove the CTC for germs of isolated $3$-fold flops, as a direct application of the expression for the quantum potential in Theorem~\ref{thm: structure of quantum potential} together with the construction of flops via simultaneous partial resolutions in Theorem~\ref{thm: flop by sim res}.
-This gives the first algebraic-geometric proof of the CTC for flops of arbitrary type.
+This gives the first algebraic-geometric proof of the CTC for flops of arbitrary type (for recent symplectic developments, see \cite{McLean}).

 As before, consider a curve $\Curve_i \subseteq \scrX$ and let $\scrX_i^+$ be the flop of $\scrX$ at $\Curve_i$.
 Recall that the following vector spaces are based by the sets of exceptional curves

 where as in Lemma~\ref{lem: action of Mi} we abuse notation by denoting the flopped curve $\Curve_i^+$ instead of $\Curve_{\raisemath{10pt}{\upiota_{\scrI+i}(i)}}^+$.
 As explained in Subsection~\ref{sec: GV under flop}, there is an explicit transformation matrix